Gluten-free sourdough discard “Naan” Bread

 Check out these super easy and super crunchy crackers with sourdough discard and whatever flours you prefer.

-Finally, don’t forget to follow me on Pinterest to stay updated on all the latest recipes!
+Finally, don’t forget to follow me on Substack to stay updated on all the latest recipes!

 • Hi Jill, a sourdough starter should always be active before starting a dough.
 So you should feed it before starting the bread dough.
 When it’s active, add it to a bowl with water and mix until it’s dissolved.